pimsmath/m2pi.ca/content/home/hero.md

 **July 11-29, 2022**

 In July 2022 PIMS is holding a virtual workshop called Math to Power Industry(M2PI 2022) which will run from July 11 - 29.
-We are currently inviting non-academic partner organizations to consider participation in this workshop.
+Participant applications are now open.
+Please complete the [registration form](https://survey.ucalgary.ca/jfe/form/SV_037g0Fw5r9qS3cy) before May 27@5pm if you would like to participate.

 ### How it works